sappier/example-cf-envoy-xsuaa/README.md

 The `services` section binds the service instance named `xsuaa` to our application.

-And finally, it tells CloudFoundry to use our unprotected endpoint for health checks.
+And finally, it tells Cloud Foundry to use our unprotected endpoint for health checks.

 ## Deploy the application